-- beginning of drilling.
+(8) NOTICE PROCEDURE. (a) An explorer shall notify the department of the explorer's intent to drill on a parcel by registered mail at least 5 days prior to the beginning of drilling.
 Notice is considered to be given on the date that the department receives the notice.
+In the notice, the explorer shall specify which drillholes identified in the explorer shall send the notice to the subunit of the department with authority over mine reclamation.

+(b) A notice of intent to drill provided under par. (a) remains in effect for one year beginning on the date that the department receives the notice.
+If the explorer wishes to continue drilling on the parcel after the notice is no longer in effect, the explorer shall resubmit a notice of intent to drill on the parcel.

+295.44 MINING-NONMETALLIC RECLAMATION; OIL & GAS; FERUpdated 19-20 Wis.
+Stats.
+Database 12 ROUS

-In the notice, the explorer shall specify which drillholes identified in the exploration plan the explorer intends to drill.
-The explorer shall send the notice to the subunit of the department with authority over mine reclamation. - (b) A notice of intent to drill provided under par. (a) remains in effect for one year beginning on the date that the department receives the notice.
-If the explorer wishes to continue drilling on the parcel after the notice is no longer in effect, the explorer shall resubmit a notice of intent to drill on the parcel. - (9) Reports. (a) Within 10 days after completing the temporary or permanent abandonment of a drillhole, an explorer shall file with the department an abandonment report that describes the means and method used in the abandonment and is signed by an authorized representative of the explorer attesting to the accuracy of the information contained in the report.
-The explorer shall submit the abandonment report to the department's district office for the district in which the drilling site is located. - (b) After permanent abandonment of a drillhole and regrading and revegetation of the drilling site, an explorer shall notify the department of completion of termination of the drilling site.
-The explorer shall submit the notice, in writing, to the department's district office for the district in which the drilling site is located. - (c) 1.
+(9) REPORTS. (a) Within 10 days after completing the temporary or permanent abandonment of a drillhole, an explorer shall file with the department an abandonment report that describes the means and method used in the abandonment and is signed by an authorized representative of the explorer attesting to the accuracy of the information contained in the report.
+The explorer shall submit the abandonment report to the department's district office for the district in which the drilling site is located.

+(b) After permanent abandonment of a drillhole and regrading and revegetation of the drilling site, an explorer shall notify the department of completion of termination of the drilling site.
+The explorer shall submit the notice, in writing, to the department's district office for the district in which the drilling site is located.

+(c) 1.
 After receipt of a notice under par. (b), the department shall notify the explorer in writing whether the termination is satisfactory or unsatisfactory.
 If the termination is unsatisfactory, the department shall inform the explorer of the necessary corrective measures.
-Following the completion of corrective measures, the

-- explorer shall file written notice with the department's district office for the district in which the drilling site is located specifying the means and method used and stating that termination is complete. - 2.
-If an explorer fails to comply with corrective measures identified under subd.
+Following the completion of corrective measures, the explorer shall file written notice with the department's district office for the district in which the drilling site is located specifying the means and method used and stating that termination is complete.